hongsly/ml-study-plan/Project-Ideas.md

 - Preventing catastrophic forgetting

 ### Discussion Points
 - "How do you handle hallucinations?"
+(Answer: Faithfulness metric in Ragas)
 - "How do you ensure retrieved documents are relevant?"
+(Context precision, Recall@K)
 - "What's your chunking strategy and why?"
+- "Walk me through your evaluation methodology.
+Show me your Ragas scores."
+- "What's the difference between context recall and answer relevance?"
+- "How did you measure retrieval quality independently of generation?"
+- "Show me your error analysis.
+What are the main failure modes?"
 - "How would you scale this to millions of documents?"
+- "What's the cost-accuracy trade-off between GPT-4 and GPT-3.5?"
 - "How do you measure quality of RAG system?"
+(Automated eval frameworks!)
 - "What's the cost of this system at scale?"
-- "How would you update the knowledge base?"
+- "How would you update the knowledge base without downtime?"

 ---